anhkiet1227/CrossChainSentinel/README.md

 - `detail_label.csv` - This file contains labels for malicious smart contracts, including the type of vulnerability they contain.

 ## License
-This dataset is provided under the LICENSE.md.
+This dataset is provided under the [LICENSE](LICENSE).
 Please review and comply with the license terms before using the dataset.

 ## Acknowledgments
 We would like to express our gratitude to the contributors, researchers, and organizations that contributed to the creation and curation of the CrossChainSentinel dataset.